light-tech/LLVM-On-iOS/README.md

 #rm -rf lib2
 ```
 Otherwise, iOS will crash when loading dynamic libraries.
+Optionally, you could move the `liblld*` to `lib2` as well and the `bin` since it's unlikely you need binary linkage and the `clang` command line program in iOS app.

 Running our script [prepare-llvm.sh](prepare-llvm.sh) in the LLVM installation dir will perform the necessary set-up.

-Optionally, you could move the `liblld*` to `lib2` as well and the `bin` since it's unlikely you need binary linkage and the `clang` command line program in iOS app.
+We also combine all static libraries `*.a` into a single `llvm.a` for ease of use.

 The ready-to-use archive on our release page was created with
 ```shell